About Us

 Saint John Paul II

-Our Request to Him: Pope Saint John Paul II, He beseech your prayers for this site and its authors that it may be a vessel of the New Evangelization by which Christ goes to meet His people.
-We especially ask your prayers for orthodoxy and upholding the beauty of the faith to all that view it.
-May this site be the fruit of our prayers and continue to bud forth spiritual fruit of which those that read what we publish may partake of and hear the voice of God and experience His love.
+Our Request to Him: Pope Saint John Paul II, we implore your prayers for this site and its authors, that it may serve as a vessel for the New Evangelization, allowing Christ to reach His people.
+We particularly seek your intercession for the preservation of orthodoxy and the promotion of the beauty of the faith to all who encounter it.
+May this site be a manifestation of our prayers, continually yielding spiritual fruit for those who read our publications, enabling them to hear the voice of God and experience His love.

 The Name of the Site and Its Motto